Slovak translation by Margareta Sliwka

 In fact, Christianity is more dependent on narrative than probably any other major religion.
 It is based on a story that begins with Genesis, when Adam and Eve disobeyed God and bequeathed Original Sin to their descendants.
 The human race therefore stood in need of redemption, which occurred because God sent his son to earth to die as a sacrifice.
 This myth seems to have originated with Augustine, or at least to have attained its full formulation thanks to him.
 It's quite a story.
 Without it, Christianity as we have it today could not exist.

-Intellectual critics today tend to assume that all this narrative material is merely a concession to the limited understanding of the uneducated masses, who are unfitted to understand the sophisticated concepts that are the real substance of religion.
+Intellectual critics today tend to assume that all this narrative material is merely a concession to the uneducated masses, who are unable to understand the sophisticated concepts that are the real substance of religion.
 I think that this puts things the wrong way round.
 To understand the appeal of religions we should look first at the narratives in which they are expressed and only subsequently at the doctrinal beliefs that they give rise to.

 If this idea is right, it follows that the occurrence of strange beliefs in religion has a ready explanation.
 Many people find it difficult to distinguish between fact and fiction.
 Writers of radio or television soap operators often report that people write to the fictional characters in the apparent belief that they are real.
 This is a trivial illustration of a basic human propensity, which is to project the stories we tell ourselves on the outer world.
 The human imagination has given rise to religious stories in which all kinds of miraculous and wonderful events occur.
 These are taken to be real, and give rise to beliefs which are then incorporated into the religions as factual statements.